6ct/AntiPhisher/README.md

 ## Usage

+### Messages from users with a role higher than the bot wont be filtered.
+Order your roles appropriately.

 | Command   | Description                          |
 | --------- | ------------------------------------ |
 | `ap!help` | Displays a list of commands in chat. |